JuanjoCatala/gofile.io_uploader/README.md

 # gofile.io_uploader

-Upload your files to [gofile.io](https://gofile.io) easily with this Python script!.
+Upload your files to [gofile.io](https://gofile.io) automatically with this Python script!.

 ## Table of contents
 * [General info](#general-info)